gyorilab/indra_world/doc/service.rst

 INDRA assemblies on S3
 ----------------------
-Access to the INDRA-assembled corpora requires credentails to the shared World Modelers S3 bucket "world-modelers".
+Access to the INDRA-assembled corpora requires credentials to the shared World Modelers S3 bucket "world-modelers".
 Each INDRA-assembled corpus is available within this bucket, under the "indra_models" key base.
 Each corpus is identified by a string identifier ("corpus_id" in the requests above).